Blog

 7. Walmart

 Walmart rebuilt its customer-facing mobile app with React Native and achieved one of the highest code-sharing rates reported by any large company.
+The migration covered nearly every screen in the app, from product browsing and grocery ordering to pharmacy refills and in-store services.

 Why they chose it: Walmart needed to iterate quickly on their mobile shopping experience without duplicating effort across platforms.
+With over 150 million weekly customers using the app, any delay in feature delivery had a direct business impact.

 Results: